 Halters, when used, should be the break-away kind in the event a horse snags it on a protrusion, post, or gate.

 Consider creating areas of the pasture separated by temporary or permanent fencing and gates.
-That allows you to separate horses or use rotational grazing for the preservation of pasture grass.
+That allows you to separate horses or use rotational grazing to preserve pasture grass.

 Obstacles and Equipment